Portal Stories: Mel

 window2 don't exist.

 The destroyed version of the big Aperture logo from Mel Intro, as seen in the outro cutscene.
 This is a pre-rendered video, so the actual model goes unused.

 A combined version of the Old Aperture relaxation vault bed model.
 The final game uses separate models for the different parts of the bed.

-A model for a goat NPC.
+An improperly ported model of a goat NPC, taken from Dino D-Day.
 While a goat does appear in the game a few times as an easter egg, it uses a different model with a black texture and no animations.
-This version is textured, but it appears with a purple tint as several of the textures used are missing.
-The animations depict it being picked up, carried, and thrown around by...something, although some of them don't work properly.
+This version is textured, but it appears with a purple tint as its lightmap texture is missing.
+The animations depict it being picked up, carried, and being thrown around by a dinosaur, although some of them don't work properly.

 Secondary Tram Skins